Know the Process

 No Just Cause

 Under AB 1482 and LA RSO, landlords need a valid legal reason to evict long-term tenants.
+If your landlord cannot prove just cause, the eviction must be dismissed.

 Types of Eviction Notices